How To Control and Remove Termites In Your Home

 Why are termites such a problem in our homes?

 You may not know much about these species of termites, but you are probably aware of all the stereotypes surrounding termites and wood.
 Cartoons may exaggerate the problem, but they are still hungry, devastating pests.
 Those species that live off wood will burrow into suitable habitats and create new colonies.
 They don’t simply bore into the surface.
 Instead, they feast on the wood converting the cellulose found within the wood into sugars.
 This means all the cellulose and starch that holds the wood together slowly get eaten.
 This is a structural nightmare in a home, as this can damage the integrity of the wood.
 This, in turn, puts structural elements of the home, and furniture, at risk.

 What can we do to control termite numbers in our homes?

-The problem with termites is that we may not realise that we have them deep in these structure parts of the home until we see severe damage, or spot an individual running across a floor or other surface.
+The problem with termites is that we may not realise that we have them deep in the structural parts of the home until we see the severe damage, or spot an individual running across a floor or other surface.
 The other issue here is that it is easy to create an inviting environment for them to live in.
 They like a warm, humid environment where there is plenty of moisture in the wood to sustain them.
-They will therefore suffer in drier conditions.
+They will, therefore, suffer in drier conditions.
 However, this can be difficult to create in some Australian homes.
 They also don’t need an external water source if the wood is moist enough.
 You also have to question how they getting into the building.
 Some can easily make their way in on the ground floor if there is enough moisture and they can easily travel from the soil.
 Look out for potential entry points.

-Calling in the pros at Sunnystate Pest Control to deal with your termite issue.
+Call in the pros at Sunnystate Pest Control to deal with your Termite issue.